 The application of mathematics, engineering sciences and general design techniques to the analysis and design of components used in machinery.
 Includes basic design practices for shaft and keys, gears, journal and antifriction bearings, bolted joints and welded joints.
 Required for all engineering majors.

-Prerequisites: ECES100, ECES210, ECES220 and ECES300 3 class hours a week
+Prerequisites: ECES100, ECES210, ECES220 and ECES300

 ECES401 Machine Elements Credits: 2.0